 Apply Online Go

-You can apply for this program online through My.Holmesglen.
+You can apply for this course online through My.Holmesglen.
 This online application will take around 10 minutes.
-Your submitted application will be assessed and you will be contacted by the department within 3 working days.
+Your submitted application will be assessed and you will be contacted by the department within three working days.

 Call us +61 3 9564 2760